colin64972/core/readme.md

 ### Setup

 DLE-WEB requires [node-canvas](https://www.npmjs.com/package/canvas) which may need to be upgraded when building on an Apple-silicon chip.
+Install the dependencies of node-canvas using the instructions for Homebrew.
+As of this writing, can be solved with installing `brew install pkg-config cairo pango libpng jpeg giflib librsvg`